rbgvictoria/nsl-bryo-manual/docs/examples/spence-and-ramsay-2019/README.md

 You can see that the AusMoss 2015 instance of *Ptychostomum angustifolium* has the '<span style="color:red">APC</span>' tick, but not the '<span style="color:brown">APC daily minor edits</span>' tick.
 This is because it is no longer on the draft tree.
 Once the draft tree is published, the APC tick will disappear as well.

 ::: tip
-Also note that I also added the synonyms from the *Flora of Australia* treatment (Spence and Ramsay, 2006).
+Also note that I also added the synonyms from the *Flora of Australia* treatment (Spence and Ramsay, 2006); that's why they are grey.
 In AusMoss pre-NSL, I only used to add new synonyms.
 :::

 Don't forget to also add *Bryum angustifolium* (and other synonyms) as synonyms to the AusMoss instance for *Gemmabryum caespiticium*